 Inclusion Means Everyone

-Best Practices from the Phineas Bates Elementary School
+Best Practices from the Phineas Bates Elementary School, 2016 School on the Move winner

 The halls of the Phineas Bates Elementary School buzz with activity.
 Students hustle with instruments to music class.
 Leaders and teachers greet each student by name.
 Two students lead the school in the Pledge of Allegiance in English and Spanish.
 These hallmarks of this tight-knit elementary school community demonstrate the shared values of equity and inclusion that infuse the school culture.
 The Phineas Bates joins a select group of rapidly improving schools, recognized by EdVestors’ annual School on the Move Prize.
 How the Bates created this highly effective learning community may prove instructive for other schools looking to improve.
 Take a peek inside the Phineas Bates Elementary School to see the best practices in action.